pAIrprogio/oai/README.md

 ## Debugging

-The entire project is setup to be debugged in VSCode.
-Just run the `Run index.ts` task and it will start the app in debug mode in your terminal
+Due to issues in bun-vscode, you need to inspect through an external debugger.

+To debug the project, run `bun debug` in the project's folder.